 Jeremy joined Watsi on September 16th, 2015.
-Five years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Jeremy's most recent donation traveled 8,500 miles to support Kupha, a single mother from Kenya, to fund her maxillary excision surgery.
+Six years ago, Jeremy joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jeremy's most recent donation traveled 8,800 miles to support Thunchey, a creative high school student from Cambodia, to fund ear surgery so he can hear again.

 Kupha is a 45-year-old woman from Kenya and has six children.
 In 2014, Kupha started experiencing some pain in her upper jaw.
 After some time, her jaw started to swell and the pain worsened.
 Both cold and hot food triggered pain that would last day and night.
 She went to a nearby facility in Kwale County to seek care, and was given some pain medication that worked for a while.
 She later returned for a surgery to remove the swollen tissue.
 Though she recovered well, the following year, Kupha started experiencing pain and swelling again.
 Upon returning to the same facility for a checkup, the doctor told her that no further treatment could be done.
 A few years later, Kupha heard about Kijabe Hospital and came for an examination in January 2020.
 The doctors diagnosed her with a benign maxillary mass and scheduled her for an excision surgery.
 During the surgery, they will put in a plate and screws to hold together her maxillar.
 However, Kupha and her family are not able to raise funds needed for the surgery.
 After the death of her husband a few years ago, Kupha has been struggling to provide for her six children.
 Her firstborn son is the main breadwinner of the family and also attends college, partially sponsored by the county government of Kwale.
 He does some casual jobs when he is not in class to feed the family, and also facilitates his mother's hospital visits.
 Kupha was able to raise some money for her treatment, but she does not have enough financial support and appeals for help.
 Our medical partner, African Mission Healthcare, is requesting $1,500 to cover the cost of Kupha's surgery.
 The procedure is scheduled to take place on October 15th and will be a ten hour long surgery.
 Hopefully, this treatment will alleviate her of further severe pain and swelling.
 Kupha shared, “With the pain that I have endured over the years, it has made it difficult for me to look for work and provide for my family.
 I will be happy when I receive the required treatment for my condition.”